-- 7 Describe/compare the given flowers A and B in semi-technical language giving V.S. of flowers, T.S. of ovaries, floral diagrams and Floral Formulae.
-Identify and assign them to their respective families giving reasons.
-(12) - 8 Dissect out the globular/heart-shaped embryo from the given material.
-(6) - 9 Identify, giving the important characters of identification of the spots 1, 2 and 3 from embryology (6) - 10 Field visit and collection records.
-(6) - 11 Practical records (5) - 12 Viva-voce (5)
+4 Identify, giving the important characters of identification of the spots/speci men 1 and 2 from Gymnosperms and 3 and 4 from angiosperms.
+(8) 5 Describe/compare the given flowers C and D in semi-technical language giving V.S. of flowers, T.S. of ovaries, floral diagrams and Floral Formulae.
+Identi fy and assign them to their respective families giving reasons.
+(14) 6 Dissect out the globular/heart-shaped embryo from the given material.
+(6) 7 To study pollen germination by in vitro/in vivo methods.
+(4) 8 Identify, giving the important characters of identification of the spots 1, 2 and 3 from embryology.
+(6) 9 Any experiment designed by the examiner as per syllabus (4) 10 Filed visit and collection records (10) 11 Note-book (10) 12 Viva-voce (10)